 “For smaller teams, we actually prefer to do quick filters for each assignee.Patty Land, Project Management Consultant, PwC

-If reporting on multiple projects (or sub-sections of projects) then this option will allow you to see the status of each in a way so you can see what is happening from a very global perspective …. perfect for the Big-Picture megalomaniac amongst us all!
+If reporting on multiple projects (or sub-sections of projects), then this option will allow you a global view of the status of each – perfect for the big-picture megalomaniacs out there!

-This option simply applies no filtering to a board and is not something I would often use but is probably useful at getting to grips with vanilla Jira Kanban boards.
+This option applies no filtering to a board.
+It is not something I would often use but is probably useful at getting to grips with vanilla Jira Kanban boards.

 Here’s the thing… I use query-driven swimlanes almost all the time.
-You have full control, can add new queries at any time and can adjust what is seen on the screen to help present the information you are trying to show.
-With the query-based approach you can create swimlanes for each of the other types described by simply writing appropriate JQL.
-I tend to write query-based swimlanes for each member, or team, in the project(s) and also like to have a priority-driven view i.e. highest at the top.
-This can be defined in the appropriate JQL and then dragging the ‘Name’ column into a relevant order on screen.
+You have full control, you can easily adjust what’s on screen, and you can add new queries at any time.
+With the query-based approach, you can create swimlanes for each of the other types described by simply writing appropriate Jira Query Language (JQL).
+I tend to write query-based swimlanes for each member or team in the project(s).
+I also like to have a priority-driven view, i.e. highest at the top.
+This can be defined with the appropriate JQL, then by dragging the ‘name’ column into the relevant order on screen.

-TIP: Swimlanes can use any valid JQL so different lanes shown on the same report don’t even need to relate to each other but simply show a grid view of how a query models against a workflow
+TIP: Swimlanes can use any valid JQL.
+So different lanes shown on the same report don’t even need to relate to each other; they simply show a grid view of how a query models against a workflow.

-TIP: Jira will allow as many boards as you want so you don’t ever have to stick with one view.
+TIP: Jira allows as many boards as you want, so you don’t ever have to stick with one view.
 Why not have a swimlane board dedicated to priorities and one dedicated to individual workload?
-The options are endless….

-Jira Swimlanes are a fantastic way of presenting information for individuals and teams.
-With minimal JQL knowledge, you can create Agile Project boards within Jira containing items that you want showing and in the order you wish them to be displayed.
-You can hide items you don’t want displaying and use such organized boards to drive an agenda for any meeting that updates dynamically in real-time as the meeting progresses.
-Jira swimlanes can also be used in conjunction with quick-filters, card layout and details, and other board features to present a perfect view of your project for your audience.
+Jira swimlanes are a fantastic way of presenting information for individuals and teams.
+With minimal JQL knowledge, you can create agile project boards within Jira, displaying a desired set of items in a desired order and hiding items that aren’t relevant.
+These boards update dynamically in real time and can be used to drive an agenda for any meeting.
+Jira swimlanes can also be used in conjunction with quick filters, card layout and details, and other board features, to present a perfect view of your project for your audience.